Reichsbank: Nazi period

-The Reichsbank benefited from the theft of the property of numerous governments invaded by the Germans, especially their gold reserves and much personal property of the Third Reich's many victims, especially the Jews.
-Personal possessions such as gold wedding rings were confiscated from prisoners, and gold teeth torn from dead bodies, and after cleaning, were deposited in the bank under the false-name Max Heiliger accounts, and melted down as bullion.
+During the war, the Reichsbank received central bank gold and private assets seized in occupied Europe.
+Its Precious Metals Department also processed SS deliveries that included jewellery and dental gold taken from people murdered in concentration and extermination camps.
+The proceeds were credited to an account that used the fictitious name Max Heiliger.

-In April and May 1945, the remaining reserves of the Reichsbank – gold (730 bars), cash (6 large sacks), and precious stones and metals such as platinum (25 sealed boxes) – were dispatched by Walther Funk to be buried on the Klausenhof Mountain at Einsiedl in Bavaria, where the final German resistance was to be concentrated.
+In April and May 1945, the remaining reserves of the Reichsbank, including gold (730 bars), cash (6 large sacks), and precious stones and metals such as platinum (25 sealed boxes), were dispatched by Walther Funk to be buried on the Klausenhof Mountain at Einsiedl in Bavaria, where the final German resistance was to be concentrated.
 Similarly, the Abwehr cash reserves were hidden nearby in Garmisch-Partenkirchen.
 Shortly after the American forces overran the area, the reserves and money disappeared.
-Funk would be tried and convicted of war crimes at the Nuremberg trials, not least for receiving money and goods stolen from Jewish and other victims of the Nazi concentration camps.
-Gold teeth extracted from the mouths of victims were found in 1945 in the vaults of the bank in Berlin.
-The explanation of the disappearance of the Reichsbank reserves in 1945 was uncovered by Bill Stanley Moss and Andrew Kennedy, in post-war Germany.
+At Nuremberg, the International Military Tribunal found that gold from victims' teeth and dental fillings had been stored in Reichsbank vaults.
+It concluded that Funk knew what the bank was receiving or had deliberately ignored it, and convicted him of war crimes and crimes against humanity.
+The disappearance of the Reichsbank reserves in 1945 was investigated by Bill Stanley Moss and Andrew Kennedy in postwar Germany.